 - You may need some specific directions/instructions for use

-- Not durable enough to use them regularly in the outdoors
+- Not durable enough to use regularly in the outdoors

 Heated gloves can be used while working, winter bike riding, wintertime pursuits like skiing and snowboarding, ice and alpine climbing as well as for general use in heinous weather and extremely cold conditions.
 Heated gloves may not be as popular as other types of gloves but they have their fans.
 Outdoor Research is among those producing good heated gloves.

 Fingerless gloves provide an increase in skin temperature compared to bare hands, however, they more or less restrict finger flexibility.
 Anyway, a pair of fingerless gloves provide an increased level of fingertip sensitivity and functionality in comparison to a pair of normal gloves.
 The materials used are the same materials typical for gloves.

-This kind of gloves is suitable for a range of outdoor activities such as rock climbing, operating cameras or using mobile phones.
+This kind of glove is suitable for a range of outdoor activities such as rock climbing, operating cameras or using mobile phones.

 Three types of fingerless gloves